alicezurru/GEP_experiments_Tulipa/README.md

 Five different case study sets were conducted:
 2d, higher dimensional, many scenarios, deterministic OBZ and stochastic OBZ.

+Each case study set has its standalone folder.

 To access the complete result files and input files, use the following link:

 [Input data and results thesis](https://zenodo.org/records/21648977)